jb-delafosse/linky-note/README.md

 - Understands both  Wikilinks and Markdown links
 - Can use a reference system based on Title as unique Keys or filename as unique key
 - Can convert wikilinks to markdown links and reciprocally
-- All this, entirely configurable through a simple stepper using `marko-backlinks init` command
+- All this, entirely configurable through a simple stepper using `linky-note init` command

 ![init](img/init.png)